 Nipples are the raised area in the middle of your breasts not to be confused with your areolas which are the darker, pigmented circular area around your nipples.
 Though both can be reduced, a nipple reduction surgery concentrates on decreasing the size of the nipple.
-A nipple reduction surgical procedure removes extra skin and tissues and gives the nipples a smaller procedure.
-The surgery isn’t as common as other types of breast surgery but makes a nice addition to breast augmentation, reduction or a breast lift procedure.
+A nipple reduction in surgical procedure removes extra skin and tissues and gives the nipples a smaller procedure.
+The surgery isn’t as common as other types of breast surgery but makes a nice addition to breast augmentation, reduction, or a breast lift procedure.
 You can also have a nipple reduction as a solo procedure.
 When performed by itself, a nipple reduction is a simple, outpatient procedure that yields great results and less recovery time.

-At your nipple reduction consultation you’ll meet with your surgeon and discuss the details of the procedure and if you’ll be a good candidate for the surgery.
+At your nipple reduction consultation, you’ll meet with your surgeon and discuss the details of the procedure and if you’ll be a good candidate for the surgery.
 Your surgeon will ask you what bothers you most about your nipples and check to see if the procedure will benefit you for the future.
 Your surgeon will take measurements and discuss the best options available.

 You’ll also be able to go over any questions you have for your surgeon.
 Don’t forget to make a list of your health history and any questions you want to go over.
 Having a real list on hand can help you remember to ask everything you need to calm your nerves before surgery.

 Once your surgery date has been confirmed, you’ll be given specific instructions to follow in the days before your procedure.
-Make sure to follow all of your surgeon’s instructions so that you don’t have a delay in your surgery or have to reschedule to another day.
+Make sure to follow all of your surgeon’s instructions so that you don’t have a delay in your surgery or have to reschedule for another day.
 Nipple reduction surgery by itself is a simple procedure that can be done in an outpatient surgery center and sometimes in the office setting.

 After your surgery, you can expect the following: